Loading Events

 We are delighted to be hosting an event that will inform the Commission’s consultation focusing on housing litigation.

 The event is an opportunity for the Commission to explain the key proposals and then enable them to hear points raised by practitioners working in housing litigation and encourage engagement in the consultation process.
-The Criminal Law Commissioner, Professor Penney Lewis, will present the Commission’s proposals as they relate to housing disputes.
+The lead lawyer on the contempt of court consultation, Dr Lawrence McNamara, will present the Commission’s proposals as they relate to housing disputes.

 Anthony Collins has already begun to consider how the proposed reforms could impact housing litigation.